Random private quantum states: Locally restricted distinguishability measures

 \begin{remark} The case we will in particular focus on in the remainder of this paper is when the considered state $\varrho$ on ${\system{CD}}$ is the maximally entangled state $\psi\coloneqq\sum_{i,j=1}^k \ketbra{ii}{jj}/k$, for which $R(\psi)=k-1$ and $\|\psi^{\Gamma}\|_1=k$. \end{remark}

 A legitimate question at this point is that of optimality in \Cref{prop:psi-M}.
-In the next proposition we show that at least the scaling is optimal, in the sense that we can always find a Hermitian operator that can take full advantage of the maximally entangled state and achieve an almost optimal increase in local norm.
+Indeed the lower bound in \cite[Proposition 16]{lami2017ultimate} gives the following statement (the construction given for $X$ is a weighted difference of the symmetric and antisymmetric projectors), which shows that the maximally entangled state can achieve an almost optimal increase in local norm.

-\begin{proposition} Let $|\system{C}|=|\system{D}|=k$ and let $\psi$ be the maximally entangled state on $\system{C}\system{D}$ as above.
+\begin{proposition} \cite[Proposition 16]{lami2017ultimate} Let $|\system{C}|=|\system{D}|=k$ and let $\psi$ be the maximally entangled state on $\system{C}\system{D}$ as above.
 For any $k$ there exists a Hermitian operator $X$ on ${\system{A}\system{B}}$ such that for $\measurements$ being either $\sep$ or $\ppt$ it holds

 \end{proposition}